Accessibility

 What changes when accessibility is built in from the start

-In contrast, when is considered from the beginning, it changes how everything is built.
+When is considered from the beginning, it changes how everything is built.
 Content is structured properly from the start.
-Components are designed to work across different inputs. are thought through in a way that does not rely on a single mode of use.
+Components are designed to work across different inputs. are thought through in a way that doesn't rely on a single mode of use.
+You're not fixing problems.
+You're avoiding them.

 LET'S WORK TOGETHER